Akash-Moudgil/AI-mini-project/README.md

 Validation directory: C:/Users/dell/Desktop/Minor Project/APPLE VARIETIES IMAGE DATASET/Validation*

 ### Data Augmentation:-<br>
 To make our model more robust, we’ll use data augmentation techniques to create modified versions of our images.
 This includes random rotations, width/height shifts, shearing, zooming, and horizontal flips.
-Here’s how we set it up:<br><br>
+Here’s how we set it up:

 *train_datagen = ImageDataGenerator(
     rescale=1./255,